cybozu-go/coil/docs/api.md

 ### Failure responses

-- No addresses was assigned to the pod: 404 Not Found
+- 404 Not Found: no addresses was assigned to the pod.
-- Other error: 500 Internal Server Error
+- 500 Internal Server Error: other reasons.

 ## <a name="delete" />`DELETE /ip/<pod-namespace>/<pod-name>`